-Daniel Rose is a senior counsel and intellectual property lawyer with Foley & Lardner LLP, where he is involved in the preparation and prosecution of patent applications in the areas of electronics, networking telecommunications, computer hardware and software, medical devices, and adaptive technologies.
-Mr. Rose has advised companies ranging from Fortune 1000 multinationals to basement startups in the areas of network security and cloud storage, bioinformatics and big data processing, and signal processing and communications.
-He provides advice on domestic and international patent portfolio development, infringement and patentability opinions, post-grant proceedings before the USPTO, and IP diligence for mergers and acquisitions.
-Mr. Rose also provides business intelligence and analysis based on domestic and foreign filing patterns of leading industry competitors.
+Daniel Rose is a partner and intellectual property lawyer with Foley & Lardner LLP, where he is involved in the preparation and prosecution of patent applications in the areas of electronics, networking telecommunications, computer hardware and software, medical devices and adaptive technologies.
+Daniel has advised companies ranging from Fortune 1000 multinationals to basement startups in the areas of network security and cloud storage, bioinformatics and big data processing, and signal processing and communications.
+He provides advice on domestic and international patent portfolio development, infringement and patentability opinions, post-grant proceedings before the USPTO and IP diligence for mergers and acquisitions.
+Daniel also provides business intelligence and analysis based on domestic and foreign filing patterns of leading industry competitors.
 He is a member of the Electronics Practice and the Technology Industry Team.

-Prior to joining Foley, Mr. Rose was a patent agent for two years at Choate, Hall & Stewart LLP.
+Prior to joining Foley, Daniel was a patent agent for two years at Choate, Hall & Stewart LLP.
 He has a decade of experience in electrical and broadcast engineering and was the assistant chief engineer for the WBUR Group, Boston’s National Public Radio affiliate.
-His responsibilities included AM and FM transmitter maintenance, analog and digital circuit diagnosis and repair, and design and programming of computer networking and automation systems.
-Mr. Rose also holds an EIT certificate from the National Council of Examiners for Engineering and Surveying.
+His responsibilities included AM and FM transmitter maintenance, analog and digital circuit diagnosis and repair and design and programming of computer networking and automation systems.
+Daniel also holds an EIT certificate from the National Council of Examiners for Engineering and Surveying.

 Selected Publications and Presentations